lindslewis/lindslewis/README.md

 - I am currently attending the <span style="color:#8d4fc8">University of Washington Coding Bootcamp</span>, expecting to receive a Professional Certificate in Coding.

+- I am currently based out of the beautiful Portland, Oregon.

 - I graduated from <span style="color:#ff8000">Oregon State University</span> with a Bachelors in English.

 - If I'm not hitting the books, you can expect to find me crocheting, out exploring, or playing a few games to recharge.